• Skip to main content

-There is a laid back and open-mindedness to the people that you don’t find in the more biblically famous city of Jerusalem.
-Don’t get me wrong, we met some cool people in Jerusalem too but it seems like Tel Aviv’s vibe is closer to California than it is the rest of Israel.
+There is a laid-back and open-mindedness to the people that you don’t find in the more biblically famous city of Jerusalem.
+Don’t get me wrong, we met some cool people in Jerusalem too but it seems like Tel Aviv’s vibe is closer to California than it is to the rest of Israel.
 Maybe it’s that the sound of the ocean makes the people who live there happier.
 That’s definitely true for us.
 The sound of waves can relax anyone.

 We only had one full day in Tel Aviv so we set out immediately to make the most of it.